luvies/lazy/README.md

 On top of this, the entire module is build upon the native JS iteration protocol, meaning that any object that implements that can be used with it with no other changes.
 Just drop the object into a `lazy.from(...)` call, and everything will be available.

 ## API
-For a full overview of the API, please refer to [mod.ts](lib/mod.ts) for the initial iterator functions, and [iterators.ts](lib/iterators.ts) for the complete API surface that is available.
+Please refer to [iterators.ts](lib/iterators.ts) for the complete API surface that is available.
 Only the `Lazy` class at the top matters for consuming code, and it is fully documented.

 For an overview of the reference I use for developing this module, visit the [.NET Linq docs](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable).